plausible/docs/docs/script-extensions.md

 | script.local.js          | Allow analytics to track on localhost too which is useful in hybrid apps                           |
 | script.manual.js         | [Don't trigger pageviews automatically](#scriptmanualjs).
 Also allows you to [specify custom locations](custom-locations.md) to redact URLs with identifiers.
 You can also use it to track [custom query parameters](custom-query-params.md)|

-:::note
+:::tip Want to track outbound link clicks or file downloads cloaked with pretty URLs?
-Want to track outbound link clicks or downloads cloaked with pretty URLs?
-See the [step by step instructions](custom-automatic-link-tracking) and add the JavaScript code to your site.
+See these [step-by-step instructions](custom-automatic-link-tracking.md) for how to do that.
 :::

 ## You can combine extensions according to your needs